grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 ```

 The `prometheus.relabel` component rewrites the label set of each metric passed
-along to the exported receiver by applying one or more `metric_relabel_config`
+along to the exported receiver by applying one or more `rule`s.
+If no
-steps.
-If no relabeling steps are defined or applicable to one of the metrics,
+relabeling rules are defined or applicable to one of the metrics, then the
-then the metric is forwarded as-is to each receiver passed in the component's
+metric is forwarded as-is to each receiver passed in the component's arguments.
-arguments.
-If no labels remain after the relabeling steps are applied, then the
+If no labels remain after the relabeling rules are applied, then the metric is
-metric is dropped.
+dropped.

 The most common use of `prometheus.relabel` is to filter Prometheus metrics or
 standardize the label set that will be passed to one or more downstream
 receivers.
-The `metric_relabel_config` blocks are applied to the label set of
+The `rule` blocks are applied to the label set of
 each metric in order of their appearance in the configuration file.

 Multiple `prometheus.relabel` components can be specified by giving them